Parsing EPCIS XML with Python lxml Efficiently

 return False

-For production environments, XSD validation should run asynchronously alongside the streaming parser.
+For production environments, XSD validation should run alongside the streaming parser.
 This dual-track approach allows the system to begin extracting and routing valid events immediately while the schema validator runs in parallel, flagging structural anomalies for the compliance team.

 Scaling for High-Volume Serialization Ingestion